Image Alt

 1. Have Lost Teeth

-One of the most obvious reasons for a tooth replacement like dental implants is a missing tooth or multiple missing teeth.
+One of the most obvious reasons for a popular tooth replacement option like dental implants is a missing tooth or multiple missing teeth.
 No matter how you lost them, it can be a source of shame and embarrassment in your life.

 2. Are Annoyed By a Dental Bridge or Dentures

-With dental implants, there is no worry that they will become loose during the day.
+Sure, you can always see our dentists for a dental bridge or denture adjustment but at a certain point it can become too much to deal with for some patients.
+With single-tooth dental implants, there is no worry that they will become loose during the day.
 You can confidently eat or talk knowing they will always remain in place.

 3. Underwent Tooth Extraction